ucsb-cs16/ucsb-cs16.github.io/topics/bash.md

 ---
-topic: "bash"
+layout: default
+parent: Topics
+title: "Bash"
-desc: "Unix command line shell, and a programming language"
+description: "Unix command line shell, and a programming language"
 ---

 When you type in commands at the Unix command line, you are using one on several command line *shell* programs.